 Grant finalists will receive notification from the Jim Collins Foundation.
 Due to time constraints by our all-volunteer staff, we are not able to notify individuals who have not been selected.
-If you do not hear from us between the months of February or March, your grant has not been chosen for the cycle you have applied.
-However, if you are still in need of financial assistance, we urge you to apply for the next grant cycle which opens on May 15th of each year.
+If you do not hear from us by the end of May, your grant has not been chosen for the cycle you have applied.
+However, if you are still in need of financial assistance, we urge you to apply for the next grant cycle which opens on June 1st of each year.

 Is my information secure on your site?
 This is personal information that I am sharing, and I want to be sure that it will be kept confidential.

 Do I have to keep the essay to 800 words?

 Yes, your essay MUST be 800 words or less.
 Due to the volume of applications we receive, we MUST limit each essay to this amount.